weniv/En_pythonbest20/src/pages/question4.md

 ## Constraints

-- The length of the input array is 2.
+- The length of the input list is 2.
 Strings are entered in the form of [training value, consideration value].
 - Strings are always sentence-separated by a period.
 There is always a unique number and a unique alphabet wrapped in double quotation marks(`""`) in each split sentence.
 - If there is no matching consideration value or training value, the output should be "The future is not visible.".
 - 1 ≤ number of split sentences ≤ 10